- Start Here

 Turning in Applications

-Far and away, the best option is to attend Roundtable, so that the Membership Chair and District Executive can review for glaring errors and/or answer questions.
+Far and away, the best option for submitting applications is either to your Unit Commissioner or at Roundtable, so that experienced volunteers and/or the District Executive can review them for glaring errors and/or answer questions.
 Handoff to the District Executive can then occur in person, without the need to mail or drive the applications to the Scout Service Center in Bethesda.

 Common mistakes to avoid on adult applications